Base64 Encoder and Decoder Online | UTF-8 and URL-Safe Text

 What is Base64?

-Base64 represents binary using 64 ASCII characters; '=' padding ensures output length is a multiple of 4 (RFC 4648).
+Base64 represents binary data with 64 ASCII characters; '=' padding keeps output length aligned to 4-character blocks (RFC 4648).

-Encoding processes every 3 bytes as 4 Base64 characters, increasing size by roughly one third.
+Encoding processes every 3 input bytes as 4 Base64 characters, increasing size by roughly one third.

 Frequently Asked Questions